 returns a Set[Int] equal to { 1, 2, 3 }.

 If you are only interested in getting the range of the single element e2, you can use the shorthand Values()(e2).
 However, if you want the range of multiple elements, you are better off creating a Values object and applying it repeatedly to get the range of the different elements.
-The reason is that within a Values object, computing the range of an element is memorized, meaning that the range is only computed once for each object and then stored for future use.
+The reason is that within a Values object, computing the range of an element is memoized (cached), meaning that the range is only computed once for each object and then stored for future use.

 Exact inference using variable elimination